WHALE TOURS:

 We don't run scuba diving trips for whale encounters, firstly as a means to not be intrusive on the whales, and also because the whales we encounter are mainly on a mission to go to their intended destination - hence they are constantly on the move in very deep waters.
 The most personal opportunity on offer is a Passive In-Water Whale Encounter (PIWWE) tour, where there is an option to snorkel in the water - at a respectful distance - with a passing whale, should the opportunity materalizes.

-WHAT SHOULD I WEAR FOR THE CRUISE?
+WHAT SHOULD I WEAR FOR THE TOUR?